 "The Firm asks String to covertly shuttle a renowned researcher and diplomat, Dr. Roger Burton, to Russia for a secret meeting since Airwolf can get past the Russian defenses without being detected.
 Unfortunately, before Hawke can go back and recover Dr. Burton, a virus implanted by Airwolf's creator, the late Dr. Moffett, rears its ugly head and threatens not only the destruction of the supercopter but the elimination of the Firm as well unless a computer programmer String knows can undo the damage the evil Dr. Moffett concocted."

-On this day in 1984, The Tripods aired "France: July, 2089 AD."
-This served as the fourth episode of the program's first season, and here's the plot summary as provided by IMDB.com:
+On this day in 1984 (in the United Kingdom), The Tripods aired "France: July, 2089 AD."
+Officially, this served as the fourth episode of the program's first season, and here's the plot summary as provided by IMDB.com:

 "Will, Henry and their new companion, Beanpole, continue on their journey by way of an abandon Paris."